-New Home Sales in Australia averaged 8015.05 Units from 1999 until 2021, reaching an all time high of 20768 Units in March of 2001 and a record low of 3647 Units in May of 2020.
+New Home Sales in Australia averaged 7884.23 Units from 1999 until 2022, reaching an all time high of 20768 Units in March of 2001 and a record low of 3647 Units in May of 2020.
 This page provides the latest reported value for - Australia New Home Sales - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Australia New Home Sales - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.
+Australia New Home Sales - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.